pellegrino/jackpot/README.md

 * Braintree
 * Bogus (for testing)

-### Cron job for Nightly billing

-You might also want to setup a cron job for running your billing periodically task.
-There is a example jackpot:cron rake task provided.
-Edit your cron or similar to run that rake task as much as you want to.

-This task will bill automatically every customer that is currently overdue using his/hers saved credit card token information.

 ### Receipts

 Jackpot also generate PDFs receipts from your payments, so you can use them to mail your customers.
 There is a basic layout provided, but you might want to customize it to add your own branding or styling.